bdajeje/Squares/README.md

 ## TODO

-Right now configuration like music volume is read from a configuration file, but cannot be visualized or change from the game.
-Add a audio menu to change sounds and musics volume.
+Right now configuration like music volume is read from a configuration file, but cannot be visualized or changed from the game.
+Add an audio menu to change sounds and musics volume.